 The hospital is dependent on the Department of Health for the majority of its revenue used to operate the hospital.
-At the date of this report, the Board of Directors has no reason to believe the Department of Health will not continue to support the hospital.
+At the date of this report, the Board of Directors believes the Department of Health will continue to support the hospital.